 Governance improvement actions will be delivered where possible through existing improvement plans and change programmes to avoid duplication of effort.

-A plan for the improvement activity is outlined in Appendix 1.Oversight of governance improvement activity will be maintained through the Corporate Management Group with support from the Policy & Governance Group who will regularly monitor progress.
+Oversight of governance improvement activity will be maintained through the Corporate Management Group with support from the Policy & Governance Group who will regularly monitor progress.
 Progress will be reported to the Council's Executive Officer Team and the Council's Scrutiny Committee.